 Similarly, he wants to renovate his house after 15 years.
 This will likely cost him around Rs 15 lakh in today's value.
 An SIP of Rs 4,700 in an equity fund would be sufficient for this goal.

 Kabir also wants to go on a foreign trip, which according to him, would cost him around Rs 10 lakh as of today.
 He is likely to be left with a monthly surplus of around Rs 25,000 after deducting the above-mentioned expenses and SIPs.
 He should use it first to create the required emergency corpus and later to invest for the foreign trip.
-Thereafter, it can be invested in a multi-cap fund for long-term wealth creation.
+Thereafter, it can be invested in a flexi-cap fund for long-term wealth creation.

 Kabir's mutual fund portfolio doesn't need any major change as it is well-diversified, with around 50 per cent, 35 per cent and 15 per cent invested in large-cap, mid-cap and small-cap funds, respectively.